-This course is designed to provide students with the computer skills required to work in a fast-paced environment.
-Throughout the course, students will use a simulated program to improve proficiency with the Internet, Windows environment, and Microsoft Office (Outlook, Word, PowerPoint, and Excel).
+This course is designed to provide you with the computer skills required to work in a fast-paced environment.
+Throughout the course, you will use a simulated program to improve proficiency with the Internet, Windows environment, and Microsoft Office (Outlook, Word, PowerPoint, and Excel).

 Theory and Principles of Learning

 The purpose of the Theory and Principles of Learning Course is for you to gain a general understanding and awareness of the brain and various types of teaching and learning strategies, focusing on the brain and how learning is developed.
 You will develop awareness for your own individual learning style; this will provide you with

 opportunities to explore various teaching and learning strategies used in classroom settings.

 Human development will be explored from birth to late childhood and from adolescence to early adulthood.
 You’ll be guided through a brief, but intense, theoretical examination of the concepts and principles of human development, change, and diversity.
 Special emphasis will be placed on childhood and adolescent development issues in relation to learning, growth, and maturation.
 The biological, cognitive, and socio-emotional characteristics of development will be reviewed in each stage of growth.
 This course will focus on assisting you to develop awareness of the characteristics of children and adolescents at their various stages of development, and acquiring the skills for maintaining health and safety in a school environment.

 It is vital to have a clear understanding on how to support students with exceptionalities.
 In this course, you will learn about behavioural, communication, intellectual, physical, and multiple exceptionalities that you may encounter as an SEA.
 In addition to this, you will learn about the history and philosophy of support, and associated theoretical, social, and ideological models.
 Emphasis will be placed on developing ethical and professional approaches to care as you gain skills to help you understand, respect, and promote the self-determination of individuals with exceptionalities.

 Observation and Recording